MontaineHOA/CCnR/11_architectural_control.md

 structural alteration may be made until plans and specif 1cat1ons showing the nature, kind, shape, heights, materials and location of the proposed structure or alteration have been submitted to and approved, in writing, by the Committee.
-The Committee shall also review proposals to change the exterior color of residences m the community.
+The Committee shall also review proposals to change the exterior color of residences in the community.
 The Committee shall determine whether the exterior design and location of the proposed structure, alteration, or color change harmonizes with the surrounding structures, surrounding natural and built environment, and aesthetic character of other residences in the Montame at Aldarra